-What happens if the product has past its shelf life?
+What happens to resin if it has passed its shelf life?

 Does temperature play a role in the casting process?

-Temperature plays a big role when it comes to mixing and curing your silicone, resin or epoxy.
-Hot or humid can speed up your curing time and cold may do the opposite, slow it down.
+Temperature plays a major role when it comes to mixing and curing silicone, resin or epoxy.
+Heat and humidity can speed up your curing time and cooler temperatures will do the opposite and slow down your curing time.

-How much metallic or glow in dark powder am I suppose to use in the resin or epoxy?
+How much metallic or glow-in-the-dark powder am I supposed to use in my resin or epoxy project?

 What is the right amount of pigment to use?

-How to eliminate bubbles in your silicone mold
+How do I eliminate bubbles in my silicone mold?

-- Is to de-gass material within the time frame allowed.
+- Degas material within the working time frame.

-- Pour a this stream allow material to slowly fill in any void spaces.
+- Pour a thin stream and allow material to slowly fill in any negative space.

 - Use a thinning agent that will allow bubbles to rise faster.